With the Christmas season getting into full swing, it is time to decorate the house for the holidays. But what color palette will you use?

 As we know it today, Christmas is a Christian holiday celebrating the birth of Jesus Christ.
 Although many Christmas colors originated with pre-Christian traditions, the religion also imbues them with its own symbolism.

 Some traditions use holly to symbolize the crown of thorns affixed to Jesus’s head before his crucifixion.
-The red berries represent his blood, spilled as an ultimate sacrifice, while the evergreen brush illustrates his (and, as an extension, humanity’s) immortality.
-Red’s representation of Christ’s blood is a common theme in Christianity and is essential to Christmas and the spring holiday Easter.
+The red berries represent his blood, spilled as an ultimate sacrifice, while the evergreen bush illustrates his (and, as an extension, humanity’s) immortality.

 What Do the Supplemental Christmas Colors Represent?

 The golds, silvers, light blues, and whites associated with Christmas have symbolically significant meanings as well.
-When choosing your Christmas color palate, you can pick colors based on their meaning or choose an aesthetic based on principles of color theory.
+When choosing your Christmas color palette, you can pick colors based on their meaning or choose an aesthetic based on principles of color theory.

 Gold

-Gold gets its name from the precious metal and is commonly associated with wealth, success, and prestige.
 Gold’s association with Christmas has deep roots.
 The three wise men gave the infant Jesus Christ a gift of gold in addition to frankincense and myrrh.

 Silver

-Although silver represents wealth, it’s also associated with grace and elegance.
 Silver’s unique reflective characteristic also leads to representations as a mirror into our own true natures.
 Silver is also associated with strength and the destruction of evil.

 Light Blue

 Light blue symbolizes peace and calm.
 In Christian traditions, it’s commonly associated with Jesus’s mother, Mary, as a symbol of the divine.
-Secular Christmas traditions often use light blues to represent the snow and ice everyone hopes to see during the holiday.

 White

 White is a color of purity.
 It represents virtue, peace, and goodness.
 The Bible often uses white to symbolize innocence, and Jesus is often depicted wearing white robes.
-However, earlier religious traditions also used the color for similar purposes.

 Which Colors Should You Use When Decorating?

-Decorating a home for the holidays is about more than the symbolism behind each color.
 Choosing colors may be based on various needs, such as your personal tastes, whether the colors match, the mood you are trying to create, and current popular trends.

 Personal Aesthetic

-Your home may already follow specific color schemes which may not match the traditional red and green.
-Emily Herrig, Interior Staging Consultant and writer at Hello Sensible, looks at the space she is decorating to see what colors would go well with existing décor.
+Emily Herrig, Interior Staging Consultant and writer at Hello Sensible, looks at the space she is decorating to determine which colors would pair well with the existing décor.

 Because Herrig enjoys a modern look in her own home, she adds holiday decorations with silver and navy blue.